-- Meetings: Standing committees shall meet at least once each month during the academic year.
+- 1. Meetings: Standing committees shall meet at least once each month during the academic year.
 Special meetings may be called by the committee chair upon the request of a majority of the committee members.
 The day, time, and place of all meetings shall be published so that interested parties may attend a committee meeting.
 Visitors shall be permitted to address the committee at the discretion of the committee chair. - 2.
 Quorum: A quorum shall consist of a simple majority of voting members of the committee. - 3.
 Voting Requirements: A simple majority of the quorum is required for a legal vote - 4.
 Officers: Each committee, except the Executive Committee, shall elect its own Chair.
-The Chairs of all standing committees shall be members of the Senate. - 5.
-Appointed members of committees who are not members of the Senate shall have the right to speak on the floor of the Senate when matters related to their committee are being debated, but they shall not have voting rights.
-In committee sessions, they shall have the same rights as Senate-elected members of the committee.
+The Chairs of all standing committees shall be chosen from the members of the Senate with the exception of the Graduate Council Chair who shall become a